Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/actions/monitoring-and-troubleshooting-workflows/viewing-job-execution-time.md

 ---
 title: Viewing job execution time
-intro: 'You can view the execution time of a job, including the billable minutes that a job accrued.'
+intro: "You can view the execution time of a job, including the billable minutes that a job accrued."
-product: '{% data reusables.gated-features.actions %}'
+product: "{% data reusables.gated-features.actions %}"
 redirect_from:
   - /actions/managing-workflow-runs/viewing-job-execution-time
 versions:
-  fpt: '*'
+  fpt: "*"
 shortTitle: View job execution time
 ---